 Staff in Architecture, Planning and Landscape undertake research of the highest quality, which is renowned for its globally-important, often interdisciplinary orientation.
 We combine sophisticated, critical and rigorous scholarship with a noteworthy commitment to social justice and inclusion.

-In particular, our work fulfils Newcastle University’s mission of 'Excellence with a Purpose.'
+In particular, our work fulfils Newcastle University’s mission of 'Excellence with Impact'.
 The School does this by conducting research that shapes the actions of government, industry, and cultural life through practical and action-led modes of research and engagement.
 Much of our work is associated with Newcastle University’s societal challenge themes of Ageing, Sustainability and Social Renewal.

 Research in the School is clustered around a number of research themes and two research centres and we are home to the internationally significant Journal of Environmental Planning and Management (JEPM).